sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 **Exercise 7.**
-With a `find` program that finds occurrences of a pattern in a file, the program has the following syntax:
+Consider a `find` program that finds occurrences of a pattern in a file, the program has the following syntax:

 ```
 find <pattern> <file>